 SALES PROJECTS

-• Sales Cycle Length - Fairly self-explanatory: how long should it take for a sales rep to close a deal, from the time it enters the pipeline until the contract is signed?
+- Sales Cycle Length - On average, how long should it take to close a deal, from the time it enters the pipeline until it is won?

-• Sales Projects Created - How many Sales Projects should the salesperson create to keep his pipeline at a healthy size
+- Sales Projects Created - How many new Sales Projects should be created within a specific timeframe to keep the pipeline at a healthy size?

-• Sales Projects in Pipeline - How many active sales projects you need to have at any point in time (a tried-and-true risk distribution strategy)
+- Number of Open Sales Projects - How many Sales Projects, with Status: Open, should be in the Pipeline, at any point in time (a tried-and-true risk distribution strategy)?

 PROSPECTING

-• Prospects Converted to Sales Projects - How many Prospects should be qualified and converted to Sales Projects
+- Prospects Qualified - How many Prospects should be qualified and converted to Sales Projects within a specific timeframe?

-• Prospects Created - The number of Prospects to be created, helpful to track the earliest possible progress in your sales process
+- Prospects Created - How many new Prospects should be created within a specific timeframe (this is helpful to track the earliest possible progress in your sales process)?

 ACCOUNT GROWTH

-• Account Growth Projects Open Value - The total value of all open Account Growth Projects.
+- Account Growth Projects Open Untapped Potential - The target value of what remains to be realized in open Account Growth Projects (Potential - Value = Untapped Potential)

-• Account Growth Projects Win Rate - The percentage of Account Growth Projects that successfully transition from the pipeline to a closed-won state.
+- Account Growth Projects Win Rate - The target % of Account Growth Projects that should be successfully closed as Won

-• Account Growth Projects Won - The total number of growth projects successfully won.
+- Account Growth Projects Won - The total number of Account Growth Projects to be successfully closed as Won within a specific timeframe

 A calculation example of Prospect Conversion Rate: